New York University Graduate School of Arts and Science

+The New York University Graduate School of Arts and Science (GSAS) is a graduate school at New York University (NYU).

 Academics

 There are approximately 1,600 Ph.D. students and 3,000 master's students enrolled in the Graduate School.
 Students hail from more than 200 undergraduate institutions, all fifty states, and from more than 100 other countries.
 GSAS has one of the largest and most diverse international student populations in the United States.
 International students represent between 40% and 45% of the student body.
 GSAS offers 48 programs and many interdisciplinary and advanced degrees, including doctorates, master's, and certificates.

 The following Departments and Programs are offered: